TitiSkywalker/Graphics/README.md

 Here is a clear explanation for the depth of field (DOF) effect: https://pathtracing.home.blog/depth-of-field/

-*High Performance Computing: Modern Systems and Practices* is a great book for studying MPI and other high performance techniques: https://dl.acm.org/doi/book/10.5555/3203488
+*High Performance Computing: Modern Systems and Practices* is a great book for studying MPI and other high performance computing techniques: https://dl.acm.org/doi/book/10.5555/3203488

-This website provides a lot of 3D sculpture meshes: https://threedscans.com/
+This website provides a lot of free 3D sculpture meshes: https://threedscans.com/

 This is a great website for high-resolution planet pictures: